 AI Agent Hallucinations — The Business Risk Nobody Talks About

-Not all hallucinations are the same.
-The research distinguishes between three types that have very different risk profiles.
+Not all hallucinations are equal.
+The three types we observe in production have very different risk profiles and require different defenses.

 The agent delivers incorrect information with high confidence.
-The agent tells a customer their order shipped on March 15th when it actually shipped on March 22nd.
-The agent confidently cites a policy that does not exist.
-The agent provides a contact name that belongs to a different company.
+It tells a customer their order shipped on March 15th when it actually shipped on March 22nd.
+It cites a policy that does not exist.
+It provides a contact name that belongs to a different company.
 These hallucinations are believable because they sound like the kind of thing that would be true.

-The danger is that the user usually has no way to know the information is wrong until something goes wrong.
+The danger is that users usually cannot tell the information is wrong until something goes wrong.
 By then, the agent has already acted on the false premise.

-The agent creates a meeting note summarizing a call that never happened, with plausible but fabricated details.
-The agent generates a summary of a legal document that includes provisions that were discussed but not actually agreed to.
-The agent produces a project timeline that reflects what should have happened rather than what did happen.
+The agent creates a meeting note summarizing a call that never happened.
+It generates a summary of a legal document that includes provisions discussed but not agreed to.
+It produces a project timeline that reflects what should have happened rather than what did happen.

 These are harder to catch because they look reasonable in context.
-You have to know the underlying facts to know they are wrong.
+You have to know the underlying facts to realize they are wrong.

 This is the type that makes agent hallucinations a business liability rather than an embarrassing bug.
-Reasoning hallucinations: agents executing digital tasks based on false premises.
-The agent получает an email from what it believes is a VIP customer requesting an urgent refund.
+An agent получает an email from what it believes is a VIP customer requesting an urgent refund.
 It hallucinates that the request is legitimate.
 It initiates a $50,000 wire transfer.

 The agent does not just say something wrong.
 It acts on something wrong.
 The hallucination is not in the output.
 It is in the reasoning chain that leads to the action.